-The good news is that if you want to learn more about cybersecurity, there has never been a better time to find courses and material online then there is now.
+The good news is that if you want to learn more about cybersecurity, there has never been a better time to find courses and material online than there is now.

-This guide acts like an index of some of the most popular cybersecurity classes online available today.
+This guide acts as an index of some of the most popular cybersecurity classes online available today.
 These classes represent a blend of introductory and advanced courses as well as a mixture of cybersecurity theory and more tactical courses such as certification preparation.

 Online cybersecurity courses: Are they a good fit?

 The answer will always be yes.
 The reason?
 Online cybersecurity classes can be beneficial at all phases of your cybersecurity career.

 If you are new to cybersecurity or are considering a cybersecurity degree, publicly available cybersecurity courses can help you learn more about the field, the challenges it faces, and how to position yourself for success.

 For working professionals, these courses can act like tools for helping to transition into cybersecurity.
 There are also a number of cybersecurity courses online that can help people working in information security prepare for and take the next career step.